 3. 2000 Independence Bowl: Mississippi State versus Texas A&M

-On December 31st, 2000 one of college most memorable football games was played.
+, 2000 one of college most memorable football games was played.
 A freakish snowstorm began just before kickoff, and never let up.
 This was very rare weather for Shreveport, MS, and even though it was painful to hold on to the ball, these two teams lit up the scoreboard.
-Plows were used to make the goal lines visible, and the Bulldogs defeated the Aggies in overtime 43-41 to end the last game of the 20th century.
+Plows were used to make the goal lines visible, and the Bulldogs defeated the Aggies in overtime 43-41 to end the last game of the 20th

 2. 1962 Gotham Bowl: Nebraska versus Miami